julianyan17/Markov-Model/README.md

     * String toString()

 * WordCount.java
-  * This class creates an WordCount object that stores a String from the text and int that is the number of occurences.
+  * This file includes a class that creates an WordCount object that stores a String from the text and int that is the number of occurences.
     * WordCount(String w)
     * String getWord()
     * int getCount()